 Students whose first language is not English often take time to adjust to the requirements of academic study at a UK university, and taking part in a pre-sessional EAP course can help in this process of adjustment, developing students' confidence in their own use of English and in their study skills so that they can embark on their degree programmes fully prepared.

-- The courses are intended for students who are starting undergraduate or postgraduate degree programmes in late-September or October.
+- The courses are intended for students who are starting undergraduate or postgraduate degree programmes in late September.

-- Courses run for 4 or 8 weeks during the June-September period and involve 18 hours of class time per week, Monday-Friday.
+- Courses in 2020 will run exclusively online for 4 or 8 weeks during the July-September period and involve online studies equivalent to 18 hours of class time per week, Monday-Friday.

-- Most students taking these courses do so as a condition of their degree course offers.
+- Most students taking these courses do so as a requirement of their degree course offers.